shradhaebi/ensembl-static/plants/species/Zea_mays/Zea_mays_regulation.md

 #### **DNA methylation**

-Genomewide patterns of DNA methylation for two maize inbred lines, B73 and Mo17, are now displayed on the maize genome browser.
+Genomewide patterns of DNA methylation for two maize inbred lines, B73 and Mo17, are displayed on the maize genome browser.
 Cytosine methylation in symmetric (CG and CHG, where H is A, C, or T) context is associated with DNA replication and histone modification.
 CG (65%) and CHG (50%) methylation is also highest in transposons.
 Source: Maize